Why do women outlive men?

-Most centenarians are women’in fact, they outnumber men four to one.
+Most centenarians are women—in fact, they outnumber men four to one.
 That’s thanks to behavioural, biological, social and psychological differences between the sexes, researchers say.
+(Find out this woman’s secret to being named the world’s oldest person at 117-years-old.)
 Here are some of the ways men and women differ:

 Men take more chances.